sakovitz/weather-delay-investigation-MBA-/README.md

 Repository Contents
 Scripts: Source code and scripts used for data collection, processing, and analysis.

 Data: METAR dataset (from REDEMET api) and delay information from ANAC.

 Results: Analysis results, graphs, and conclusions obtained during the investigation.

+I hope this repository provides valuable insights into flight delays at Guarulhos Airport and contributes to improving the understanding and management of these events.
+Happy analyzing!

 Python Libraries
 -----------------